aashiqsworld/DSLT-Materials/README.md

 # DSLT-Materials

-Unity package that provides all standard materials for the Dreamscale Learn Tempe team.
+Unity package that provides all standard materials for the Dreamscape Learn Tempe team.

 ## Installation

 1. Open the Unity Package Manager window.
-2.
+2. Press the plus (+) button at the top left corner and select "Add package from git URL"
+3. Paste `https://github.com/aashiqsworld/DSLT-Materials.git` into the text box and press "Add"

 ## Usage